Gakuen Alice: CDs

 A soundtrack for the series was released on March 2, 2005.
 A single of the opening theme and ending theme were also released.

 Three drama CDs were broadcast on a web radio.
 On January 18, 2006, Sony Music Entertainment released the first drama CD.

 Video games

 Gakuen Alice ~Kira Kira Memory Kiss~ was released on June 22, 2006, for the PlayStation 2 in Japan.
 There is also a Game Boy Advance game that has also only been released in Japan called Gakuen Alice ~Doki Doki Fushigi Taiken~.
 On April 19, 2007, a Nintendo DS game called Gakuen Alice: Waku Waku Happy Friends was released in Japan.

 Reception

-The manga had over 7 million copies in print as of 2013.
+Gakuen Alice has garnered both critical and commercial success, selling over 7 million copies in print as of 2013, and being listed as "Top 10 Romance Manga" in 2002 by Ani List.
+Throughout its run, critics have considered Gakuen Alice as one of the best in its genre.

+The website Top Tens ranked the manga as #5 in its list of "Top 10 Best Shoujo Mangas".
+Gabriela Delgado of Comic Book Resources called the anime series potentially as a "classic of the magical girl genre", further stating that it is a "magical girl anime like no other" and adding that it "slowly transcended from a lighthearted and whimsical slice-of-life series, into a plot-heavy manga that kept readers at the edge of their seats with every new episode".

+Sahil Khan of Otaku's Notes listed the manga at #9 in her list of "Top 20 Best Shoujo Manga Of All Time", while Laura from Heart of Manga listed it at #4 in the list of "Top 10 Out of Print Shoujo Manga".
+In another article, Laura praised the manga, saying, "I haven’t gotten into maho shojo characters this much since Cardcaptor Sakura.
+Mikan and Natsume have made my all time favorite couples list.
+I urge you not to dismiss it if you aren’t hooked by the first volume.
+The exposition of characters takes a while, and the story really starts to get deeper as the books continue."